eytancanzini/eytancanzini.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Eytan Canzini is a PhD candidate in Control at the University of Sheffield and a Research Scientist at Airbus Robotics.
-He obtained a Masters of Engineering (1st Honours, 4.0 GPA) in Aerospace Engineering with a Year in Industry, where he worked as an Automation Engineer and Robotics deployment specialist.
+He obtained a Masters of Engineering (1st Honours Class, 4.0 GPA) in Aerospace Engineering with a Year in Industry, where he worked as an Automation Engineer and Robotics deployment specialist.
+{style="text-align: justify;"}

 His current research is focused around using learning-based methods for planning and control, with applications in manufacturing systems for aerospace.
-He is interested in applications involving control theory, game theory and reinforcement learning to build autonomous agents that can make deicsions in uncertain environment.
-He is part of the [Intelligent Systems, Decisions and Control Group (ISDCG)](https://www.sheffield.ac.uk/acse/research/groups/isdc-group) and the [Robotics And Autonomous Manufacturing Systems Lab (RAMS Lab)]
+He is interested in applications involving control theory, game theory and reinforcement learning to build autonomous agents that can make decisions in uncertain environments.
+{style="text-align: justify;"}

+He is part of the [Intelligent Systems, Decisions and Control Group (ISDCG)](https://www.sheffield.ac.uk/acse/research/groups/isdc-group) and the [Robotics And Autonomous Manufacturing Systems Lab (RAMS Lab)](https://github.com/rams-lab-sheffield).
 {style="text-align: justify;"}